PhelaPoscam/DeepLearning-2021-01/README.md

 - `Google Collab or JupyterNotebook` (Collab prefered for GPU training)
 - `Google Drive`

-## TLDR

-Use demonstration.ipynb to run all codes in this page.

 ## Modifications to the Original Code

 - SRGAN: BaseImage and code were modified in order to observe the training (by a image of a plate).
 Tensorboard were included in the code.